Yahapi/yahapi/README.md

 }
 ```

-Yahapi uses three reserved top-level keywords: `type`, `links` and `meta`.
+Yahapi uses four reserved top-level keywords: `id`, `type`, `links` and `meta`.

+* **id**: the unique url parameter identifying the resource.
 * **Type** identifies the object as a resource (e.g. `order`) or as an embedded resource (e.g. `orderItem`) and tells the client how to process that resource.
 * **Links** is a collection of url's related to the resource that may be of interest to the client.
 * **Meta** contains any meta-information about the resource and is used primarily for pagination.

 # Why Yet Another Hypermedia type?

 In a [world](http://json-ld.org/) [full](http://stateless.co/hal_specification.html) [of](https://github.com/kevinswiber/siren) [hypermedia](http://amundsen.com/media-types/collection/) [types](http://jsonapi.org/) why choose Yahapi?

-Truth is none of the current Hypermedia types has become a practical standard; they are either too complex or lack features to fully drive your API design.
+In our experience we found no current Hypermedia type is a practical standard; they are either too complex or lack features to fully drive your API design.
 The hypermedia that comes closest to being a full style- and hypermedia-guide is ([JSON API](http://jsonapi.org/)).
-While it beautifully designed it requires an advanced server and smart client to make fully use of.
+While it is quite beautiful it requires an advanced server and smart client to make fully use of.

 Yahapi is designed to keep things simple.
-Yahapi adds hypermedia controls with limited modifications to the "naive" JSON REST design, promoting readability and pragmatism.
+Yahapi adds hypermedia controls with limited modifications to the "naive" JSON REST design, promoting readability and simplicity.

-In addition Yahapi provides a list of guidelines for pagination, sorting, partial results and error formats; this should save you time Googling for best practices and make for a more consistent API.
+To this end Yahapi provides a list of guidelines for pagination, sorting, partial results and error formats; these guidelines should save you time Googling for best practices and make for a more consistent API.

-All this ought to make your API more fun to work with for your clients.
+All enabling your API clients to have more fun.

-If you want to know more about the reasoning behind Yahapi visit our FAQ.

 # Contribute!